about the gallery

 Marbling the frame

 to Rennaldburn guest Heather Watters :)

-evolving artwork.
+artwork.
 My intent is that you'll see something new here each time you visit!

 about staying at Rennaldburn